Grants and Awards

 The Graduate Research Impact Overseas Travel Scheme (G-RIOTS)

 The Graduate Research Impact Overseas Travel Scheme, formerly known as POTS, supports the presentation of doctoral research at an international level.
-This fund aims to assist doctoral research candidates in traveling to present, perform and network at some of the most influential international conferences, forums and networks worldwide.
-Travel must be research-related activity, with at least one distinct purpose that is clearly relevant and academically justifiable but not essential to the completion of the thesis.
-The purpose must include the presentation of doctoral research and result in a reportable Research Output.
+This competitive fund aims to assist doctoral research candidates in traveling to present, perform and network at some of the most influential international conferences, forums and networks worldwide.
+Travel must be a research-related activity, with at least one distinct purpose that is clearly relevant and academically justifiable but not essential to the completion of the thesis.
+The purpose must include the presentation of doctoral research and result in a reportable research output.
 Successful candidates are eligible to receive up to $4,000 and this can only be awarded once during the candidature.

 -